nicholsons/data-viz-plotly-dash/instructions.md

 JavaScript is a programming language.
 It (mostly) runs in the browser and is used to support interactivity.
 We are not going to use any JavaScript directly.
 Plotly Dash abstracts this away for us by provides python methods that we will use.

-For now you can forget that JavaScript exists!

 ### Web server